oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/7-transform-data.md

     **order** expression.

     It means that aggregate customer sales will be used to divide customers into 5 buckets.
-This will be used as customer value.
+This will be used to indicate the value of customers.

     ![screenshot of binning mapping expression](images/image37_binning_mapping.png)

 18. Close the property panel by clicking on the right corner and come to the main canvas.

-    Now you have the basic skills to add data sources, add transforms, and edit its properties.
-Now bring the **Join** transform into the canvas, drag the **CUSTOMER_CA** table and join it with the previous flow as below.
+    Now you have the basic skills to add data sources and transforms, and edit their properties.

+    Next, bring the **Join** transform into the canvas, drag the **CUSTOMER_CA** table and join it with the previous flow as below.

     Click on the Attribute property of the Join and notice that it has